-Junxion Med Staffing was founded by a traveling surgical tech, so high-stakes procedural environments — the OR for a crash C-section, a delivery room that goes sideways — aren’t foreign territory for us.
+Junxion Med Staffing was founded by a traveling surgical tech who has lived the high-stakes procedural side of healthcare, from the OR during a crash C-section to a delivery room that goes sideways.
 Your recruiter understands what L&D work involves: continuous fetal monitoring, epidural support, neonatal resuscitation at the warmer, postpartum hemorrhage that has to be managed in minutes.
-We won’t waste your time pitching you to units that don’t fit your background, and we’re a small team that picks up the phone, not a call center grinding through volume.
-Browse what’s open on the travel L&D nurse hub, check current numbers on our travel L&D nurse salary guide, or read how to become a traveling nurse if you’re still mapping out the move.
+We won’t waste your time pitching you to units that don’t fit your background.
+And when you call, a person answers; this is a small team, not a call-center floor.
+Browse what’s open on the travel L&D nurse hub, check current numbers on our travel L&D nurse salary guide, or read how to become a traveling nurse if you’re still deciding whether to make the jump.

 Why Take Labor and Delivery Travel Nurse Jobs in Arizona?

-Across Phoenix, Tucson, Mesa, and Scottsdale, L&D travelers work the full obstetric range — uncomplicated vaginal births, inductions, scheduled and emergent C-sections, and high-risk antepartum cases at the larger regional women’s and children’s programs.
+Across Phoenix, Tucson, Mesa, and Scottsdale, L&D travelers work the full obstetric range: uncomplicated vaginal births, inductions, scheduled and emergent C-sections, and high-risk antepartum cases at the larger regional women’s and children’s programs.
 The bigger delivery units sit alongside high-level NICUs, so you’ll see preterm labor, preeclampsia, and complex deliveries that need a sharp NRP team at the warmer.
-It isn’t just a Phoenix story, either — Tucson and the surrounding regions keep volume up, and Junxion already ranks in Arizona for related travel-nursing searches, so we see these contracts regularly.
+The story runs well past Phoenix, too.
+Tucson and the surrounding regions keep volume up, and Junxion already ranks in Arizona for related travel-nursing searches, so we see these contracts regularly.
 Want to size up the state across specialties?
 Our travel healthcare jobs in Arizona hub covers cities, pay, and lifestyle in depth.

 What a Typical L&D Assignment Looks Like in Arizona

 And then there’s the part that defines the job: babies come on their own schedule.
-A quiet board can turn into three active labors and an emergent C-section in the span of an hour, and a postpartum hemorrhage (PPH) gives you minutes — not the luxury of time — to get fundal massage, uterotonics, and a second set of hands moving in the right order.
+A quiet board can turn into three active labors and an emergent C-section in the span of an hour, and a postpartum hemorrhage (PPH) gives you minutes, not hours, to get fundal massage, uterotonics, and a second set of hands moving in the right order.
 High-risk antepartum work adds another layer: magnesium drips for preeclampsia, monitoring for preterm labor, watching for the subtle change on the strip that means it’s time to move.
-That’s why a lot of Arizona L&D contracts carry call on top of scheduled shifts — deliveries and OB emergencies don’t keep business hours, so units need someone who’ll come in when the board fills up, and that callback pay adds real money to your weekly total (more in the FAQs below).
-If high-acuity, you-have-to-be-ready work is what gets you out of bed, Arizona keeps it coming.
+That’s why a lot of Arizona L&D contracts carry call on top of scheduled shifts.
+Deliveries and OB emergencies don’t keep business hours, so units need someone who’ll come in when the board fills up, and that callback pay adds real money to your weekly total (more in the FAQs below).
+If high-acuity, you-have-to-be-ready work is your lane, Arizona stays busy year-round.

 Labor and Delivery Travel Nurse Pay in Arizona

-L&D contracts in Arizona pay competitively — the specialized intrapartum skill set, the call requirements at many units, and steady year-round birth volume all push rates up.
-Based on current market data, weekly pay for travel L&D nurses in Arizona generally lands in the $1,850 to $3,200 per week range, with the exact number driven by market, call structure, shift, and your experience level.
+L&D contracts in Arizona pay competitively.
+The specialized intrapartum skill set, the call requirements at many units, and steady year-round birth volume all push rates up.
+Based on current market data, weekly pay for travel L&D nurses in Arizona generally lands in the $1,950 to $2,800 per week range, with the exact number driven by market, call structure, shift, and your experience level.
 Contracts at high-volume programs with heavy call tend toward the top end.
 One Arizona wrinkle worth knowing: cost of living runs lower in several metros than in the big coastal markets, so your tax-free stipend can stretch further here even at a similar gross.

-Pay moves with the market and the season, so treat that range as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — what’s taxable, what comes through as stipends, and how any call pay stacks on top — so you’re looking at real numbers for the actual contract instead of a generic average.
-Here’s what a Junxion L&D package in Arizona usually includes:
+Those numbers move with the market and the season.
+Treat them as a reference, not a quote.
+Your Junxion recruiter reviews the full package with you before you commit, from taxable wages to stipends to how any call pay stacks on top, so you’re looking at real numbers for the actual contract instead of a generic average.
+What a Junxion L&D package in Arizona typically includes:

 Weighing an Arizona offer against national numbers?
 Our travel L&D nurse salary guide breaks down what drives the range.